 The Start Menu has undergone a significant design overhaul with the latest version of Microsoft’s desktop operating system – Windows 11.
 As a result, the Start Menu now features quick app suggestions and improved search functions, unlike previous versions.

 While there are ways to move the Windows 11 taskbar, the problem with the non-functioning Start menu is every user’s worst nightmare, as it has been an integral part of Windows since the Windows XP days.

-But what if I told you that there are a few ways to fix the Windows 11 Start Menu not working problem?
+But what if I told you there are a few ways to fix the Windows 11 Start Menu not working problem?
 Sounds reassuring, does not it?
 So let us take a detailed look at some troubleshooting steps that will help you solve the problem once and for all.

 1. Restart Windows Explorer

-It happens every now and then that the Windows Explorer app fails on Windows 11, and the Windows 11 Start menu stops working.
+It happens now and then that the Windows Explorer app fails on Windows 11, and the Windows 11 Start menu stops working.
 Follow these steps to fix the problem.

 - Press Ctrl+Shift+Esc keys on your keyboard to launch the task manager menu.

 - Here, click on more details and then select the processes tab.